knight-lang/knight-lang/specs.md

 ## Ternary (Arity 3)
 ### `IF(boolean, unevaluated, unevaluated)` {#fn-if}
-If the first argument is `true`, this function will evaluate and return the second argument.
-If the first argument is `false`, it will evaluate and return the third argument.
+If the first argument is truthy, this function will evaluate and return the second argument.
+However, if it's falsey, it will evaluate and return the third argument.

 Unlike most functions, `Block`s can be passed as either the second or third argument to `IF`.